Case Summaries: N.C. Court of Appeals (July 16, 2025)

 No error in denial of motion for post-conviction discovery when evidence was potentially favorable but not material in light of the ample evidence presented at trial.

 State v.
 Cataldo, No. COA24-855 (N.C.
 Ct.
 App.
 July 16, 2025).
 In 2013, the defendant was convicted after a jury trial of two counts of statutory sexual offense and one count of statutory rape.
 That conviction was affirmed on direct appeal.
 State v.
 Cataldo, 234 N.C.
 App.
 329 (2014) (Cataldo I).
 In 2015, he filed a motion for post-conviction discovery pursuant to Pennsylvania v.
 Ritchie, 480 U.S. 39 (1987), which was denied.
-In an unpublished decision, the Court of Appeals reversed that denial and ordered the trial court to conduct an in camera review of Department of Social Services (DSS) records regarding the victim’s allegations of prior abuse, to determine whether they contained material evidence and whether its inclusion prejudiced the defendant’s case.
+In an unpublished decision, the Court of Appeals reversed that denial and ordered the trial court to conduct an in camera review of Department of Social Services (DSS) records regarding the victim’s allegations of prior abuse, to determine whether they contained material evidence and whether their exclusion prejudiced the defendant’s case.
 State v.
 Cataldo, 261 N.C.
 App.
 538 (2018) (unpublished) (Cataldo II).
 The trial court gathered the pertinent DSS records and concluded that the defendant was not entitled to them because there was not a reasonable probability that the outcome of his trial would have been different had he been able to access them.
 The defendant appealed and the Court of Appeals again reversed, holding that the trial court’s review was impermissibly narrow as to relevant times and persons.
 State v.
 Cataldo, 281 N.C.
 App.
 425 (2022) (Cataldo III).
 After another in camera review of the records—the subject of this appeal—the trial court again denied the motion for post-conviction discovery.
 The trial court concluded that the records may have been favorable to the defendant in that they potentially adversely affected the victim’s credibility, but they were not material, in that there was no reasonable probability that the outcome of the trial would have been different even had he been allowed access.

 After granting the defendant’s petition for writ of certiorari, the Court of Appeals found no error in the trial court’s denial of the motion for post-conviction discovery.
 The appellate court conducted a de novo review of all the sealed records and concluded that there was “a single instance which potentially may have tended to impeach the credibility of [the victim].”
 Slip op. at 7.
-However, the court went on to concluded that there was no reasonable probability that anything in the records would, even if disclosed to the defendant, have changed the result of the proceedings in light of the ample evidence of the defendant’s guilt presented at trial.
+However, the court went on to conclude that there was no reasonable probability that anything in the records would, even if disclosed to the defendant, have changed the result of the proceedings in light of the ample evidence of the defendant’s guilt presented at trial.
 The records were therefore not “material,” and therefore did not require disclosure under Ritchie, which only requires disclosure of evidence that is both favorable and material to the defendant’s guilt or punishment.